rspack-contrib/storybook-rsbuild/website/docs/index.md

     details: Consistent configuration across project and Storybook, with the ability to extend and override as needed.
     icon: 🧬
   - title: Multiple frameworks
-    details: Support for multiple frameworks, including React, Vue, and more.
+    details: Support for multiple frameworks, including React, Vue, web components and more.
     icon: 🌈
   - title: Applicable to all kinds of addons
     details: webpack5 builder applicable addons are all supported to be used in Storybook Rsbuild.